UX Design & Research, UI Design

 3. Having fun

-Connecting individuals in the community directly to each other became a main focus for our group.
+Connecting individuals directly to each other became a main focus for our group.
 As opposed to offering a volunteer position through an organization, we wanted to create a direct avenue of contact between members of the community.

 Needs and Gives